 5. Bike the Bluegill Trail from Karen T. Marcus Sandhill Crane Access Park

-The Karen T. Marcus Sandhill Crane Access Park lies directly across from Loxahatchee Slough Natural Area’s boat launch.
+The Karen T. Marcus Sandhill Crane Access Park lies directly across from Loxahatchee Slough Natural Area's boat launch.
 Technically part of the Loxahatchee Slough, this park allows visitors to access a slew of fun local activities that are perfect things to do with the family.

 From here, bikers can join the Bluegill Trail, a multi-use trail that follows the C-18 Canal from Riverbend Park in Jupiter to Grassy Waters Preserve.
 Five miles of the trail, including a grassy section perfect for equestrians and off-road bikers, passes through the Loxahatchee Slough.